 - Selecting the correct AWS service based on requirements

 Want to know all the details on how to prepare for your exam?
 Read our comprehensive AWS Solutions Architect Associate Certification Prep Guide which highlights all the important FAQs and even provides hints and tips from our experts.

 Once you have attained the Associate certificate, IT specialists should consider the Professional level as the next step.
-According to the 72 respondents in our 2018 report, this certification brings in an average salary of $136,259, but bear in mind this number may fluctuate due to the small sample size of respondents.
+It has an average salary of $148,456 according to the 90 survey respondents who hold this certification.
 Candidates should have experience:

-- Designing and deploying dynamically scalable and reliable applications on AWS
+- Experience designing and deploying dynamically scalable and reliable applications on AWS

 - An ability to migrate complex multi-tier applications on AWS

 The average salary for those holding the AWS Certified Developer – Associate certificate is $130,272, which ranks sixth in North America.
 To achieve this increasingly popular certification, candidates should have:

 - A good grasp on choosing the right AWS services for the application

 - Leveraging software development kits (SDKs) to interact with services from your application

 The average salary for those holding the AWS Certified SysOps Administrator – Associate certification is $130,610.
 This certification validates technical expertise in deployment, management and operations on AWS.
 Candidates seeking this certification should understand concepts such as: